Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Main results

 \begin{rem} A complete description of the limiting spaces appearing in Theorem \ref{thm:vacant-set-scaling} requires certain definitions and is thus deferred to Section \ref{sec:not}.
 The limiting object $\mvM^{\vac}(a_0)$ is explicitly defined in Construction \ref{constr:M-vac}.
 The connection between the scaling limit of the critical \erdos random graph $\ERRG(n,\lambda)$ and the limiting spaces in the results stated in this section is also explained in Section \ref{sec:not}. \end{rem}

-The above result deals with the vacant set left by random walk (VSRW) on the random $r$-regular graph.
-We in fact conjecture that for the corresponding problem on random graphs with general prescribed degree sequence, one has analogous results with a {\bf universality} phenomenon under moment conditions on the degree sequence. \begin{conj} Let $\vd = \vd^{\sss(n)}=(d_1,\ldots,d_n)$ be a degree sequence, and let $D_n$ denote the degree of a vertex chosen uniformly from $[n]$.
+The above result deals with the VSRW on the random $r$-regular graph.
+We in fact conjecture that for the corresponding problem on random graphs with general prescribed degree sequence, one has analogous results with a {\bf universality} phenomenon under moment conditions on the degree sequence. \begin{conj} Let $\vd = \vd^{\sss(n)}=\chr{(d_1^{\sss (n)},\ldots,d_n^{\sss (n)})}$ be a degree sequence, and let $D_n$ denote the degree of a vertex chosen uniformly from $[n]$.
 Assume that as $n\to\infty$, $D_n\weakc D$ with $\E(D^2) < \infty$ and $\E(D_n^2)\to \E(D^2)$.
 Further assume

 Consider the VSRW on $\cG_{n, \vd}$ or $\CM_n(\vd)$ at level $u$.
-We conjecture that the following hold: \begin{enumeratea} \item There exists a (model dependent) critical point $u_{\star}$ such that for $u< u_{\star}$, size of the maximal component $|\cC_{\sss(1)}(u)| = \Theta_P(n)$ whilst for $u > u_{\star}$, $|\cC_{\sss(1)}| = o_P(1)$.
+We conjecture that the following hold: \begin{enumeratea} \item There exists a (model dependent) critical point $u_{\star}$ such that for $u< u_{\star}$, size of the maximal component $|\cC_{\sss(1)}(u)| = \Theta_P(n)$ whilst for $u > u_{\star}$, $|\cC_{\sss(1)}| = \chr{o_P(n)}$.

 \item If $~\E(D^3) < \infty$ and $\E(D_n^3)\to E(D^3)$, then for $u_n$ satisfying

 for some $a_0\in \bR$, the connectivity structure of VSRW at level $u_n$ with edges in the maximal components rescaled by $n^{-1/3}$ satisfy results analogous to Theorem \ref{thm:vacant-set-scaling}.